This year will mark the nineteenth European Day of Languages, with celebrations due to take place within Europe and beyond.

 The main aims of the celebration are to promote the benefits of language learning, the linguistic diversity of Europe, and to encourage language learning among people of all ages.

-Whether you’re a language teacher or someone learning a language, we’ve rounded up just a few ideas to help you celebrate the European Day of Languages 2019.
+Whether you’re a language teacher or someone learning a language, we’ve rounded up just a few ways to celebrate the European Day of Languages 2021.

 If you’re a language teacher:

-- Create a quiz for your students to share interesting facts about European languages (we’ve shared a few below!).
+- Create an online quiz for your students to share interesting facts about European languages (we’ve shared a few below!).

 - Teach your students about the benefits of language learning, or what it means to be bilingual, trilingual or a polyglot.